npattarone/TechnicalAssessment_GIFSearch/README.md

 ## Test

-- Open a command line window
+1) Open a command line window
-- Navigate until your cloned folder location
+2) Navigate until your cloned folder location
-- Run the command [npm](https://www.npmjs.com/): `npm test`
+3) Run the command [npm](https://www.npmjs.com/): `npm test`
-- You should see something like this:
+4) You should see something like this:

 ![Test Results](./public/tests.png)

-- You are free to add more or change them to improve coverage
+5) You are free to add more or change them to improve coverage

 ## Contact

 - Natalia Pattarone
 - nataliapattarone@gmail.com
+- Skype ID: natalia.pattarone